logonmy/pops/README.md

 Features

- - confirm to rfc2616
-   - supports method HEAD/GET/POST/CONNECT
+   - supports any standard methods
    - supports transfer-coding in chunked
    - supports content-encoding in gzip

- - confirm to rfc7235
-   - supports HTTP proxy basic authentication
-   - supports HTTP basic authentication
+   - supports HTTP authentication
    - supports slot proxy for auto-throttle
     - one domain per node, or multiple domains per node, it works with Web spider perfectly
     - auto check and kick node base on its up or down status